 While I was looking through our collection, I spotted this one which I believe it’s lovely to make an elegant gift card.
 Not to mention it’s even easier than stamping!

-Ever since we found out about washi tapes, our collection grew fairly rapidly within a short span of time.
-It is faster than expanding wardrobe, getting more beauty products and shoes!
-Not that we don’t like buying a few more fancy clothes, it’s just that sometimes we are crazy about certain things at one point of time.
+Ever since we found out about washi tapes, our collection grew fairly rapidly within a short period.
+It is faster than expanding your wardrobe, and getting more beauty products and shoes!
+Not that we don’t like buying a few more fancy clothes, it’s just that sometimes we are crazy about certain things at one point in time.

 We haven’t really counted the exact number as to how many rolls we have.
 Probably it’s the fear of facing the truth.
 You know… it could be “heartache” when you figure out they are not 10 or 20 rolls but more than that… perhaps over 100 rolls sitting quietly in a box or two or even more!

 Seriously, I have yet to calculate.
 Maybe I shall do it one fine day.
 I do catalog them in the notebooks.
-But, you can roughly find out the number from our online shop excluding some free masking tape samples that we receive.
+But, you can roughly find out the number from our online shop, excluding some free masking tape samples we receive.

 Transform simple deco tapes into…